Pennsylvania Department of Corrections: Adult female institutions

+Co-ed boot camp

 Death row

 Pennsylvania's last execution was carried out in July 1999.

 The execution complex for Pennsylvania is on the grounds of the State Correctional Institution – Rockview.
-Most male death row inmates are housed at the State Correctional Institution – Greene, while some are housed at the State Correctional Institution – Phoenix.
-While there are no female capital case inmates at this time, any female death row inmates would be housed at the State Correctional Institution – Muncy.
+Many male death row inmates are housed at the State Correctional Institution – Somerset, while some are housed at the State Correctional Institution – Phoenix.

+There are no female capital case inmates at this time.
+If there were, they would be housed at the State Correctional Institution – Muncy.
 Prior to its closure, State Correctional Institution – Graterford housed male death row inmates.
+For a period, death penalty prisoners were housed at State Correctional Institution – Greene.

 Headquarters

 The agency has its headquarters in Hampden Township, Cumberland County in Greater Harrisburg, near Mechanicsburg.
 The headquarters are located along Technology Parkway in proximity to a residential area.

 The agency previously had its headquarters on the grounds of SCI Camp Hill in Lower Allen Township, near Camp Hill, also in Greater Harrisburg.
 In 2010 the former headquarters were crowded with employees.
 Construction on the new headquarters started around 2010.